wp-plugins/event-calendar-ticketing/readme.txt

 **More Addons**

-* Use our **Loyalty Rewards** and Post-Purchase Follow-up plugins to give your buyers added incentive to come back and buy again
+* Use our **Loyalty Rewards** and **Post-Purchase Follow-up** plugins to give your buyers added incentive to come back and buy again

-* Use our **Scheduled Sales** plugin to drive anticipation and automate ticket availability
+* Use our **Scheduled Sales** plugin to drive anticipation and automate ticket availability, ticket prices, and more

-* Use our **Wholesale Pricing** plugin to allow select buyers to purchase at wholesale rates
+* Use our **Wholesale Pricing** plugin to allow select buyers to purchase at bulk rates

 * Sell tickets using any payment gateway for WooCommerce, including our **PayPal Payments Advanced**, **PayPal PayFlow Pro**, or **WePay** extensions

-* Use our **Gift Certificates Pro** add-on to sell gift certificates, which recipients can then use to come buy tickets to your events
+* Use our **Gift Certificates Pro** add-on to sell gift certificates for ticket purchases

 * We publish dozens of [add-ons for WooCommerce](http://ignitewoo.com " WooCommerce Plugins ") - and nearly all of them could be used with WooEvents Pro

-Have a close look at [WooEvents Pro](http://ignitewoo.com/woocommerce-extensions-plugins/wordpress-event-calendar-wooevents-pro-for-woocommerce/ " WooCommerce Event Tickets Plugin - WooEvents ") now.
-There's nothing else like it.
-And while you're at it check out our other add-ons for WooCommerce.
+Have a close look at [WooEvents Pro](http://ignitewoo.com/woocommerce-extensions-plugins/wordpress-event-calendar-wooevents-pro-for-woocommerce/ " WooCommerce Event Tickets Plugin - WooEvents ") now. **There's nothing else like it.** And while you're at it check out our other add-ons for WooCommerce.

-*WooEvents Pro comes with our **5-star priority support via email and phone***

 *IgniteWoo™ and WooEvents™ are trademarks of IgniteWoo, LLC.
 All Rights Reserved.*